 You can use the VAX on carpet or hard floor by simply altering a gauge on the base of the machine and the tools attach to the body of the upright (although we haven’t found where the TurboTool goes).

 It weighs only 4.9kg making it easy to lift and, whilst it is a battle with my existing cleaner to lift it step by step to do the stairs, the VAX has the reach to allow you to just use the cord and the TurboTool which makes it much easier on my back.
+If you suffer from back pain you’ll know that vacuuming can often be difficult with a heavy cleaner.

 The machine is also easy to empty – you just detach the dust container, unclip at the bottom and empty straight into the bin.

-The only slight negatives I can find are firstly that the machine is quite noisy for those of us with Tinnitus but the same could be said of most of today’s updated household appliances.
+The only slight negatives I can find are first that the machine is quite noisy for those of us with Tinnitus but the same could be said of most of today’s updated household appliances.

 Secondly, an upright vacuum cleaner does take a little more storage space but it’s given us an extra incentive to clean out the cupboard under the stairs where we tend to ‘store’ too many coats and cans of tinned tomatoes from our forays to Costco.